-- Cost: Compatible devices share the same data budget as your main phone, at the same rate of $10/GB.
+- Cost: Cost depends on your Fi billing plan.
+Learn more about Fi plans.
 If you want to see how much your data-only SIM is using, check your data usage like you normally would.
-You’ll see a breakdown for each additional device.
+You’ll find a breakdown for each additional device.

 - Tethering: Tethering from a device with a data-only SIM isn’t supported.

-- Coverage: Data-only SIM cards provide coverage in 170+ countries.
-See our coverage map.
+- Coverage: Data-only SIM cards provide coverage in 200+ countries and territories.
+Check our coverage map.
 You may notice some coverage differences from your main Fi phone.
 Coverage can also vary depending on your device.

 - Number of data-only SIMs: You can add up to 4 data-only SIM cards.
 You can also use the same data-only SIM card in multiple devices.

 To add a device, first check for compatibility.
 Then you’ll order a data-only SIM, activate it, and get it set up on your tablet or other device.1.
 Check compatible devices & SIM cards

 Here's a list of tablet that we’ve verified will work with Google Fi.
 You can also use your own phone with Google Fi.

 - Android tablets running 7.0 or higher with LTE bands 2 and 4 (US versions)

 - iPads running iOS 12 or higher with LTE bands 2 and 4 (US versions)